sql-machine-learning/elasticdl/docs/designs/ps_design.md

 |Optimizer | applies gradients from workers to model parameters|CPU |
 |RPC servicer |servers workers to pull parameters and push gradients | network bandwidth |

-Each component will occupy a kind of hardware resource.
-The hardware resources of PS pods, including memory/CPU/network bandwidth, are fully used.

 Following is the architecture diagram of PS:

 ![pserver](../images/pserver.png)

-Correspondingly, there are an optimizer instance and a RPC servicer instance in each PS pod.
-The optimizer gets gradients for RPC servicer, parameters from KVStore, and then applies the gradients to parameters.
-At last, it updates parameters back to the KVStore.

 ### KVStore

-The typical big parameter of a model could be an embedding table.
-There could be billions of feature ID in a recommendation system.
 The KVStore needs to support both embedding vector parameter and non-embedding parameter.

 Since `tf.keras.optimizer` only accept `tf.Variable` as the parameter.
 To avoid unnecessary memory copy, we save non-embedding parameter as a `tf.Variable` in variable DB directly.

-For the embedding vector parameter, we introduce a customized data structure because we could not get the determine dimension information, and initialize the embedding vectors before training.
-There are mainly two reasons:
+For the embedding vector parameter, there are two reasons that we could not initialize it before training:

 - Feature ID is usually calculated by the hash function.
 The training dataset is too large to get the range of the ID before training.
 - Sometimes, there comes a new feature ID in online learning.

-Following is the definition of EmbeddingVectors:
+we introduce a customized data structure `EmbeddingVectors`, Following is the definition of `EmbeddingVectors`:

 ```python
 class EmbeddingVectors(object):